xuankimtran/docs-1/pages/katalon-studio/docs/web-image-based-testing.md

 > **Notes**
 >
-> If you capture object images using other tools, you have to resize them to the display sizes of the corresponding web elements.
+> * The image comparison algorithm in Katalon Studio compares a screenshot of an object with the displayed image of the corresponding web element on the active browser, pixel by pixel.
+Therefore, if you capture object images using other tools, you have to resize the images to the displayed sizes of the web elements on the active browser.

 ## Add image locator to objects